+ Expand All

 |Acute Care||5 weeks|

-Elective Rotations - There will be a total of 3 electives, divided into a Medicine Elective and two general electives.
+Elective Rotations – there will be a total of 3 electives, two of which must be patient care electives.

 |Elective 1||5 weeks |

 No. While it is not required, many residents choose to apply to a post-graduate year two (PGY2) specialty program, either with UC San Diego or with another program.
 PGY2 Directors at UC San Diego may choose to offer early commitment to UC San Diego PGY1 residents, or to participate in the ASHP Match.
 Currently, UC San Diego offers PGY2 residency programs in Critical Care, Infectious Diseases, Oncology, Psychiatry, Transplant and Transitions of Care.

 First-year residents "staff" 20 weekends during the year.
 This includes two minor holidays, such as Memorial Day and one major holiday, such as Thanksgiving, Christmas, or New Year's.
 Residents receive a generous benefit’s package which includes 20 vacation days.
 Residents train on several weekends, and these training weekends count as staffing weekends.
 Residents are trained and staff in most areas of hospital pharmacy practice, including the central dispensing area and covering medical, surgical and ICU units, increasing the residents’ comfort and confidence as well as their marketability.
 Staffing is essential to becoming a fully competent practitioner and every year residents provide positive feedback regarding how valuable staffing is for their professional development.